Now Reports

 Ryuguji – A Temple with Mermaid Bones

-Ryuguji is a temple that was built close to the sea and once known as Ukimido.
-Legend has it that a mermaid found in a fishing net in 1222 was buried in Ukimido for good luck.
-The temple’s current name comes from the phrase “Ningyo ha Ryugu no Tsukai,” which translates as “a mermaid envoy from the Dragon King’s Palace.”
-The mermaid’s bones are preserved in the temple, and visitors can request to view them by contacting the temple by phone (in Japanese) in advance.
+Ryuguji, formerly known as Ukimido, is a sea-adjacent temple steeped in legend.
+It’s said that in 1222, a mermaid caught in a fishing net was interred at Ukimido, seen as a symbol of good fortune.
+The temple’s current name, Ryuguji, stems from the phrase “Ningyo ha Ryugu no Tsukai,” or “a mermaid envoy from the Ryuguji.”
+The purported bones of the mermaid are preserved within the temple, and visitors can request to view them by arranging a phone call (in Japanese) ahead of time.

 4-21 Reisenmachi, Hakata-ku, Fukuoka